 The district provides special programs for gifted and talented students, homeless students, bilingual students, and migrant students, students with limited English proficiency, dyslexic students, and students with disabilities.
 The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
 A student or parent with questions about these programs should contact the appropriate counselor.

-Options and Requirements for Providing Assistance to Students Who Have Learning Difficulties or Who Need or May Need Special Education
+Aiding Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services